LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 predicates, it preserves in the generated Prolog code all cases of first-argument indexing and tail-recursion.
-In practice, this mean that if you know how to write efficient Prolog predicates, you already know how to write efficient Logtalk predicates.
+In practice, this mean that if you know how to write efficient Prolog predicates, you already know the basics of how to write efficient Logtalk predicates.

-The Logtalk compiler appends a hidden execution-context argument to all entity predicate clauses.
-In the common case where a predicate makes no calls to the execution-context predicates and message-sending control constructs and is neither a meta-predicate nor a coinductive predicate, the execution-context argument is simply passed between goals.
+The Logtalk compiler appends a single argument to the compiled form of all entity predicate clauses.
+This hidden argument is used to pass the :term:`execution-context <predicate execution context>` when proving a query.
+In the common case where a predicate makes no calls to the :ref:`execution-context predicates <context_methods>` and :ref:`message-sending control constructs <message_sending>` and is neither a meta-predicate nor a coinductive predicate, the execution-context is simply passed between goals.
 In this case, with most backend Prolog virtual machines, the cost of this extra argument is null or negligible.
-When the execution-context needs to be accessed (e.g. to fetch the value of *self* for a :ref:`control_send_to_self_1` call) there may be a small inherent overhead due to the access to the individual arguments of the compound term used to represent the execution-context.
+When the execution-context needs to be accessed (e.g. to fetch the value of :term:`self` for a :ref:`control_send_to_self_1` call) there may be a small inherent overhead due to the access to the individual arguments of the compound term used to represent the execution-context.

 Source code compilation modes
 -----------------------------